-(1) For the most recent year which data are available, has a school performance score in the lowest-performing five percent (5%) of all schools.
+(1) For the most recent year for which data are available, has a school performance score in the lowest-performing five percent (5%) of all schools.

-- (2) Receives funds under Part A of Title I of the Elementary and Secondary Education Act of 1965, as amended. - (3) Is not one of the following types of schools: - a.
-An alternative school. - b.
-A cooperative innovative high school. - c.
-A school that was in its first or second year of operation in the previous school year. - d.
-A newcomers school, defined as a school in which at least ninety percent (90%) of its students are enrolled for no more than one year on the basis of their status as recently arrived English Language Learners.
+- (2) Receives funds under Part A of Title I of the Elementary and Secondary Education Act of 1965, as amended. - (3) Is not one of the following types of schools: - (a) An alternative school. - (b) A cooperative innovative high school. - (c) A school that was in its first or second year of operation in the previous school year. - (d) A newcomers school, defined as a school in which at least ninety percent (90%) of its students are enrolled for no more than one year on the basis of their status as recently arrived English language learners.

-FORMULA: Each qualifying public school within an LEA will receive a base amount of:
+FORMULA: Each qualifying public school within an LEA will receive:

-- (1) \$50,000 per qualifying school for schools with a prior CARES Act MOA partnership agreement for intensive coaching support and leadership; or - (2) \$25,000 per qualifying school for schools without a prior CARES Act MOA partnership agreement for intensive coaching support and leadership.
+- 1) A base amount of: - a) \$50,000 per qualifying school for schools with a prior CARES Act MOA partnership agreement for intensive coaching support and leadership; or - b) \$25,000 per qualifying school for schools without a prior CARES Act MOA partnership agreement for intensive coaching support and leadership.

-Additional funds after all based amounts are allocated will be allocated on a per pupil basis using 2021-2022 Best 1 of 2 average daily membership report.
+2) Additional funds after all base amounts are allocated will be allocated on a per pupil basis using 2021-22 Best 1 of 2 average daily membership report.